 Melissa earned both her Bachelor of Science in psychology and her Master of Science in mental health counseling from Nova Southeastern University while focusing on the topic of addictions.
 A licensed mental health counselor, she is also trained in Eye Movement Desensitization and Reprocessing.
 Melissa has a passion for helping older populations, particularly those working through opioid addictions and trauma.
-She has spoken about the opioid crisis and other addiction issues at professional conferences throughout the state of Florida as well as in Pennsylvania and Ohio, and she is a regular lecturer at the Hanley Center for Origins Behavioral Healthcare.
+She has spoken about the opioid crisis and other addiction issues at professional conferences throughout the state of Florida as well as in Pennsylvania and Ohio, and she is a regular lecturer at the Hanley Center.

 What brought you to the field of addiction treatment?
-What brought you to Origins?
+What brought you to Hanley?

 Early in my career, I attended a seminar that took people through the Certified Addiction Professional (CAP) process.
 The speaker was a dynamic gentleman from the Hanley Center.
 I loved working with the indigent population and individuals transitioning out of prison, but I could not describe my work environment with the same level of pride.
 A few years later while living in Broward, I saw a job listing for the Hanley Center and remembered the impression that speaker had made on me.
 Interviewing with John Dyben was life changing as I’d finally found an organization that held the same sense of urgency and passion for patient care that I did.